SIX

 majority of words in English.

-you designate the tonic syllable (main stress) in these words which all
+Can you situate the tonic syllable (main stress) in these words which all obey the rules?

 Britain,